Travel.State.Gov > International Travel > Learn About Your Destination > Papua New Guinea International Travel

 Faith-Based Travelers: See the following webpages for details:

 LGBTI Travelers: Same-sex sexual relations are criminalized in Papua New Guinea.
-However, there are no known incidents of the prosecution of consenting adults.
 Papua New Guinea is a conservative country and public displays of affection are generally not understood or welcomed.

-Travelers Who Require Accessibility Assistance: Papua New Guinea does not have legislation that mandates access to transportation, communication, and public buildings for persons with disabilities.
+Travelers Who Require Accessibility Assistance.
+Papua New Guinea does not have legislation mandating access to transportation, communication, and public buildings for persons with disabilities.
 The road network in Papua New Guinea is in poor condition.
-Foot paths and road crossings in most major towns are congested, uneven, and are generally not constructed or maintained with an eye toward access for persons with disabilities.
+Foot paths, road crossings, and stairways in most major towns are congested, uneven, and are generally not constructed or maintained with an eye toward access for persons with disabilities.

 Customs: Papua New Guinean customs authorities enforce strict regulations governing firearms, certain prescription drugs, wooden artifacts, animal products, food, and sexually explicit material.
 Firearms should not be brought into the country.
 Other products may be subject to quarantine.
 You should contact the Embassy of Papua New Guinea in Washington, D.C. for specific information regarding customs requirements.

-Documentation: Carry a copy of your U.S. passport and Papua New Guinean visa at all times so that you can demonstrate your proof of identity and U.S. citizenship to authorities if asked.
+Documentation: Carry a copy of your U.S. passport and Papua New Guinean visa at all times so that you can demonstrate your proof of identity, U.S. citizenship, and immigration status to authorities if asked.

 We do not pay medical bills.
 Be aware that U.S. Medicare/Medicaid does not apply overseas.
 Most hospitals and doctors overseas do not accept U.S. health insurance.

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
 Most care providers overseas only accept cash payments.
 See our webpage for more information on insurance providers for overseas coverage.
 Visit the U.S. Centers for Disease Control and Prevention for more information on type of insurance you should consider before you travel overseas.

-If traveling with prescription medication, check with the government of Papua New Guinea to ensure the medication is legal in Papua New Guinea.
-Always carry your prescription medication in original packaging with your doctor’s prescription.
+Always carry your prescription medication in original packaging, along with your doctor’s prescription.
+Check with the Embassy of Papua New Guinea to ensure the medication is legal in Papua New Guinea.